Invvard/InvvardDev.IFTTT.NET/README.md

        }
    }
    ```

-   The `TriggerAttribute` is used to define the trigger slug.
-The `DataFieldAttribute` is used to define the trigger field slug.\
+   The `TriggerAttribute` is used to define the Trigger slug.
+The `DataFieldAttribute` is used to define the Trigger field slug.\
-   The `ExecuteAsync` method is the entry point for your trigger logic.
-It will be called by IFTTT.NET when the trigger is activated.
+   The `ExecuteAsync` method is the entry point for your Trigger logic.
+It will be called by IFTTT.NET when the Trigger is activated.
 3. **Add the test setup**: one of the mandatory step for publishing an IFTTT service is to have a test setup endpoint.\
-   Just add a class implementing the `ITestSetup` interface.\
+   Just add a class implementing the `ITestSetup` interface.

    ```csharp
    public class TestSetup : ITestSetup
    {